ChetanKhanna/Machine-Learning/regularization/README.md

 [training-testing accuracy](https://www.researchgate.net/post/How_is_it_possible_to_obtain_better_results_on_the_test_set_than_on_the_training_set)

-I've added a few more stuff since then.
+I've added a few more stuff since then -- basically testing and validation part.
 Here are the links for references:

 [learning-curves](https://www.dataquest.io/blog/learning-curves-machine-learning/)